 As with the linked example, we can use the Style pane to assign a palette to color the elevation values in the drawing.

-We use the Style pane to color the points using a palette, but slightly differently than in the linked example since we have a denser set of points.
+We use the Style pane to color the points using a palette, but slightly differently than in the linked example since we have a denser set of points being displayed, given the different simplification used for linked as opposed to imported data.
 We assign the same palette to coloring both the stroke color and fill color for points.
 We have used the CB Spectral palette in reversed order.

 That provides a more sensible display than in the linked example, where point thinning lowered the apparent resolution.